- This event has passed.

-The biggest event of indigenous warrior tribes in India’s Nagaland state, the 10-day Hornbill Festival sees singing, dance and sports performances mix with traditional crafts, concerts, food and drink.
+The biggest event of indigenous warrior tribes in India’s Nagaland state, the 10-day Hornbill Festival in December sees singing, dance and sports performances mix with traditional crafts, concerts, food and drink.

 Popular also are the traditional archery, beauty contest and wrestling events as well as the hot chilli eating competition and the Hornbill Festival rock concert in the evening that sees bands from all over India participate.